About us

 Meet the team

-Our team is led by physicians that have previously served on admissions committees at world-renowned medical schools
+Our team is led by physicians that have served on admissions committees at medical schools across Canada medical schools

 Dr. Swetlik